-Review of the Alcohol Mandatory Treatment Act 2013
+Alcohol Mandatory Treatment Act Review - Report Release

-The Northern Territory Government, in keeping with its commitments made with the introduction of the Alcohol Mandatory Treatment (AMT) Act on 1 July 2013, is undertaking a review of the legislation.
+In keeping with a commitment made with the introduction of the Alcohol Mandatory Treatment (AMT) Act in July 2013, a six month review of the legislation has been completed.

 Alcohol Mandatory Treatment Reform